 Testing Requirements for Programs Leading to Initial Certification.
 Applicants for the School Counseling, School Psychology, and all teacher preparation programs must take PRAXIS CORE, SAT, ACT or the GRE.
 Candidates who do not have passing scores on one or more sections of the test may be required to remediate any deficient area.
 Remediation may include re-taking and passing the sections that were not passed, taking additional coursework, or other remediation activities.
 If additional courses are required, the candidate must complete the coursework at a grade of B (3.0) or above and provide an official transcript to the Dean’s office prior to student teaching.
 Please see advisor for additional details and recommendations.

-Given that we seek to admit the best qualified candidates to our programs and that our candidates must maintain a GPA of 3.0 in their program of study, we generally expect applicants to come with a minimum undergraduate GPA of 3.0.
-Faculty realize that some otherwise qualified candidates may not possess this minimum GPA, so they carefully review applications to assess candidate qualifications for our programs.
+Given that we seek to admit the best qualified applicants to our programs and that our applicants must maintain a GPA of 3.0 in their program of study, we generally expect applicants to come with a minimum undergraduate GPA of 3.0.
+Faculty realize that some otherwise qualified applicants may not possess this minimum GPA, so they carefully review applications to assess candidate qualifications for our programs.

-Candidates whose GPA is below 2.4 must complete a GPA waiver request form and schedule an appointment to discuss their academic history with the associate dean prior to review of their application for admission.
-Most students with an undergraduate GPA below 2.4 will be required to take additional coursework to improve their academic record and demonstrate readiness for graduate-level study before their application for formal admission to the program will be considered.
+GPA below 2.40: Any applicant whose undergraduate GPA is below 2.4 must complete a GPA waiver request and meet with the appropriate Program Chair of Program Director to discuss their academic history prior to review of their application for admission.
+The waiver form will be sent to the applicant from Graduate Admissions.
+Most applicants with an undergraduate GPA below 2.4 will be required to take additional coursework to improve their academic record and demonstrate readiness for graduate-level study before their application for formal admission to the program will be considered.

 Required coursework for elementary, secondary, and TESOL education initial educator certification programs includes a minimum of 39 general education credits with coursework in five or six of the following areas, depending on the program and certification regulations: mathematics, English, natural sciences, social studies, foreign language, and fine arts.
 Elementary Education majors only are required to have a survey course in U.S. history covering 50 years.
 This general education coursework is normally completed as part of one's undergraduate program.
 Applicants with missing prerequisite coursework must complete it before student teaching.
 Admission with prerequisite course deficiencies varies by program.
 Generally, no more than six credits of subject area and/or prerequisite coursework may be deficient to be formally admitted into a certification program.
 Students seeking certification in Secondary Education must have a B (3.0) average in the relevant content area courses.